-(d) If after passing a QLFT or QNFT, the employee notifies the employer, supervisor, or PLHCP that the fit of the respirator is unacceptable, you must give them a reasonable opportunity to select a different respirator face piece and redo the fit test.
+(d) Give employees a reasonable opportunity to select a different respirator face piece and redo the fit test if, after passing a QLFT or QNFT, the employee notifies the employer, supervisor, or PLHCP that the fit of the respirator is unacceptable.

-(e) All fit tests must comply with the Appendix A to this standard.
+(e) Ensure that all fit tests comply with the accepted QLFT or QNFT protocols in Appendix A of this standard.